 3. Where can I find off-campus resources related to health and mental health service online?

 Counseling and safety resources, including a self-care list are available on the Student Portal under Student Services/Counseling & Safety.
 Currently, the Personal Counselors are working with FIDM Social Media and Student Activities to post wellness and support tips, tools, and resources on Instagram @FIDM.

 1. May I live in FIDM Housing and take my courses online?

-Yes, as long as you are enrolled and remain in a minimum of two online classes for the Spring 2021 quarter, you may remain in FIDM Housing.
+Yes, as long as you are enrolled and remain in a minimum of two classes for the Spring 2022 quarter, you may remain in FIDM Housing.

 The library has a large collection of ebooks available to read on your device.
 Many ebooks can be found right in the catalog; limit your search to Format: ebooks.
 For specialized ebook collections, check out the Library eBooks page under Library Services, or get detailed information from our ebook guide at https://fidm.libguides.com/ebooks.

 5. Are there other online library resources?

 Our Library Research Guides are easy to use and provide overviews of our best bet resources for your subject.
 Find the Library Research Guides link with others on the Library Services tab.